santiagoaldanondo/retro-bomber/README.md

 * NO: Add friction and lift forces
 * Show the number of lives with a number of images instead of a number.
 * Change the css of the board.
-* Use browser cache to save information.
+* DONE: Use browser localStorage to save information.
 * Create a bonus object that gives random prizes to the player.
+* Create a new property image for bombers and toggle the imageAlive and imageDead.
+Check sizes for the planes due to different widths and heights.

 ## Fixed bugs